Sweden: Religion

-Before the 11th century, Swedes adhered to Norse paganism, worshiping Æsir gods, with its centre at the Temple in Uppsala.
+Before the 11th century, Swedes adhered to Norse paganism, worshipping Æsir gods, with its centre at the Temple in Uppsala.
 With Christianisation in the 11th century, the laws of the country changed, forbidding worship of other deities until the late 19th century.
 After the Protestant Reformation in the 1530s, the authority of the Roman Catholic Church was abolished and Lutheranism became widespread.
 Adoption of Lutheranism was completed by the Uppsala Synod of 1593, and it became the official religion.
 During the era following the Reformation, usually known as the period of Lutheran orthodoxy, small groups of non-Lutherans, especially Calvinist Dutch, the Moravian Church and French Huguenots played a significant role in trade and industry, and were quietly tolerated.
 The Sami originally had their own shamanistic religion, but they were converted to Lutheranism by Swedish missionaries in the 17th and 18th centuries.

+Saint Eric is the patron saint of Sweden, here on a wallpainting in Uppenbarelsekyrkan.
+His relics are on display in Uppsala Cathedral, the national shrine.

 With religious liberalisations in the late 18th century believers of other faiths, including Judaism and Roman Catholicism, were allowed to live and work freely in the country.
 However, until 1860 it remained illegal for Lutherans to convert to another religion.
 The 19th century saw the arrival of various evangelical free churches, and, towards the end of the century, secularism, leading many to distance themselves from church rituals.
 Leaving the Church of Sweden became legal with the so-called Dissenter Act of 1860, but only under the provision of entering another Christian denomination.
 The right to stand outside any religious denomination was formally established in the law on freedom of religion in 1951.

 In 2000, the Church of Sweden was separated from the state.
 Sweden was the second Nordic country to disestablish its state church (after Finland did so in the Church Act of 1869).

 At the end of 2024, 51.4% of Swedes belonged to the Church of Sweden; this number has been decreasing by 1-2 percentage points each year since 2001.
 Approximately 2% of the church's members regularly attend Sunday services.
 The reason for the large number of inactive members is partly that, until 1996, children automatically became members at birth if at least one of the parents was a member.
 Since 1996, only children and adults who are christened become members.
 Some 275,000 Swedes are today members of various Evangelical Protestant free churches (where congregation attendance is much higher), and due to recent immigration, there are now some 100,000 Eastern Orthodox Christians and 92,000 Roman Catholics living in Sweden.